 Then I will wear kaftans.
 I will have big thick wool kaftans in the winter, and flowy ethnic-print kaftans in the non-winter.
 (I know, I hear summers don’t really happen in Bend, even though I was there in early August and it felt like summer to me.)
 Could a hipster write such a spectacular rambling digression?
 Probably.
 Never mind.

 Bend tolerates (maybe even embraces) curmudgeons.

-I’m over of the homogenized, botoxed, superficially pleasant masses in L.A.
+I’m over the homogenized, botoxed, superficially pleasant masses in L.A.
 I crave a whole spectrum of opinions and views.
-(Please note that not all Angelinos are anaesthetized stepford drones, but damn, there are a lot of them here.)
+(Please note that not all Angelinos are anesthetized Stepford drones, but damn, there are a lot of them here.)
 I like curmudgeons, people who aren’t sunny all the time, people who tell it like it is, or at least like they think it is (as long as they aren’t malicious).

 I don’t have facts to back this up, but Bend seems like a less transient place than Venice.

 On my block, nearly every week I wave goodbye to a neighbor’s moving truck and a few days later, am meeting new neighbors.

 I won’t settle into Bend, and get to know the people who will have to put up with me for the next four or five decades until my friends put me in a nursing home.
 (With no children or husband, I expect, at some point, my life friends will convene in Bend from random corners of the country, take my house away, and send me to a place where old people can eat jello and applesauce together, and spread sexually transmitted diseases with abandon.)